Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Introduction

-Apart from estimation, different hypothesis testing problems related to shape restrictions on different monotone functions were considered in the literature and many of them make use of distances between two estimators with and without the shape-constraints.
-For example, \cite{proschan1967tests} tests the null hypothesis of a constant hazard rate against the alternative of an increasing hazard; \cite{hall2005testing} tests the null hypothesis that a hazard rate is monotone nondecreasing; \cite{groeneboom2012isotonic} tests for local monotonicity of a hazard function; \cite{durot2010goodness} tests the null hypothesis for a parametric null hypothesis that respects a monotonicity constraint; and \cite{chen2013smoothed} tests for multivariate log-concavity of densities.
-These tests typically have complicated null distributions.
+Apart from estimation, various hypothesis testing problems related to shape restrictions on monotone functions have been considered in the literature.
+Many of these tests make use of distances between two estimators, where one is valid only under the null hypothesis and the other is valid in general.
+For example, \cite{proschan1967tests} tests the null hypothesis of a constant hazard rate against the alternative of an increasing hazard rate; \cite{hall2005testing} tests the null hypothesis that a hazard rate is monotone nondecreasing; \cite{groeneboom2012isotonic} tests for local monotonicity of a hazard function; \cite{durot2010goodness} tests a parametric null hypothesis that respects a monotonicity constraint; and \cite{kulikov2004testing} tests for monotone density.
+These tests typically have complicated null distributions, and additional regularity conditions on the true underlying distribution are often imposed.
+Bayesian tests for monotone functions or densities have also been investigated \citep{salomond2018testing, chakraborty2021convergence, chakraborty2022rates}.
+For testing whether a multivariate density is log-concave, see \cite{chen2013smoothed} and \cite{dunn2021universal}.
+Hypothesis testing for a log-concave density versus a mixture of log-concave densities has been studied by \cite{walther2002detecting} and \cite{balabdaoui2018inference}.